thewca/wca-regulations/wca-regulations-2012.md

 ## Article E: Fewest Moves Solving

 - E2) Procedure for Fewest Moves Solving:
   - E2a) The judge distributes a scramble sequence to all competitors.
-The judge shall then start the stopwatch and call "GO".
+The judge then start the stopwatch and call "GO".
   - E2b) All competitors have a total time limit of 60 minutes to devise a solution.
-    - E2b1) A judge shall call "5 MINUTES REMAINING" at 55 minutes, and call "STOP" at 60 minutes.
+    - E2b1) A judge calls "5 MINUTES REMAINING" at 55 minutes, and call "STOP" at 60 minutes.
   - E2c) At 60 minutes, each competitor must give the judge a legibly written solution, using the notation defined for Block Turn Metric (described in Article 12a).
 Penalty: disqualification of the attempt (DNF).
-  - E2d) The length of the solution shall be calculated in Block Turn Metric (see Article 12a).
+  - E2d) The length of the solution is calculated in Block Turn Metric (see Article 12a).
     - E2d1) The competitor is permitted a maximum solution length of 80 (moves and rotations).
   - E2e) The competitor's solution must not be directly derived from any part of the scrambling algorithm.
 Penalty: disqualification of the attempt (DNF).
     - E2e1) The WCA Delegate may ask the competitor must to explain the purpose of each move in his solution, irrespective of scrambling algorithm.
-The WCA Delegate shall determine the validity of the solution.
+The WCA Delegate determines the validity of the solution.
 - E3) The competitor may use the following objects during the attempt.
 Penalty for using unauthorised objects: disqualification of the attempt (DNF).
   - E3a) Paper and pens (both supplied by judge).
   - E3b) 1-3 puzzles corresponding to the event (self-supplied).